 An underground shuttle speeds Harry and Eggsy from beneath the Kingsman shop to the organisation’s country house training facility, where Eggsy is to compete for the coveted position against a group of upper-class toffs.
 The grand house is Wrotham Park, on Barnet Road north of Barnet itself, in Hertfordshire.

-The private house isn’t open to the public but it is available to hire as a conference/meeting space, and has been a frequent filming location, notably seen in Ken Russell’s 1986 fantasy Gothic, Kenneth Branagh’s 1992 drama Peter’s Friends, Robert Altman’s 2001 murder mystery Gosford Park, and briefly in King Ralph.
+The private house isn’t open to the public but it is available to hire as a conference/meeting space, and has been a frequent filming location, notably seen in Guy Ritchie's 2019 The Gentlemen, Ken Russell’s 1986 fantasy Gothic, Kenneth Branagh’s 1992 drama Peter’s Friends, Robert Altman’s 2001 murder mystery Gosford Park, and briefly in King Ralph.

 Suspecting Professor Arnold (Mark Hamill) is involved with Valentine’s activities, Harry confronts him at Imperial College, Prince Consort Road, South Kensington SW7, behind the Royal Albert Hall.
 Devotees of British spy movies will no doubt spot the nod to a Sixties classic, recognising its grandiose, statue-flanked entrance as the place that Harry Palmer (Michael Caine) confronted ‘Bluebird’ in 1965’s The Ipcress File.

 The railway tunnel, in which the candidates are tied to the railtrack and pumped for information about Kingsman, is the Sharpthorne Tunnel on the the Bluebell Railway – a five mile stretch of track between Horsted Keynes and Sheffield Park, northeast of Haywards Heath in East Sussex.
 The railway also appears in biopics Chaplin and The Theory Of Everything.